DomizianoScarcelli/spotify-recommender/slides.md

 The vector is still very sparse, but its dimensionality is 110,063 instead of 681,805.

-Since a playlist appears in an average of $10$ playlists, we have a degree of sparseness of $99.9909\%$ (w.r.t. $99.9903\%$ of the user-based cf).
+Since a song appears in an average of $10$ playlists, we have a degree of sparseness of $99.9909\%$ (w.r.t. $99.9903\%$ of the user-based cf).

 </v-clicks>

 <!--
-This time I have to encode tracks instead of playlists.
-The encoding follows the same principle of the one done by the playlist.
-An item is encoded in a $d$-dimensional vector, where $d$ is the number of unique playlists (100k) in the dataset.
-In the position $i$ there is a $1$ if the song is present in the playlist encoded with the position $i$.
+Then I create the encoding vector for a tracks (and not a playlist as before), where there is a 1 in position 1 if the song appears in the playlist with position i mapped, and 0 otherwise.
+So if a song has this vector, it means that it appears in playlists 5, 7 and 9.

+Since a song appears in an average in 10 playlists, we have a degree of sparseness that is a little bit higher than the one for the user-based cf.
 -->

 ---